mikeobrien/mikeobrien.github.com/_posts/2013-1-18-build-timing-and-error-details-teamcity-notifications.md

 createPackage  0:01  7%
 ```

-NOTE: If you are using gulp the above approach will not work.
+*UPDATE*: If you are using gulp the above approach will not work.
 The following template should do the trick though:

 ```html
 ```html